Uup8qrR-iRP7/IBM-Git-and-GitHub-Basics/CLI-Start.md

 VS Code interface do helps!

-the Master branch is used for Pulling and Pushing but Main branch is the Main branch where changes/updates can be merged by Authoritarians.
+the Master branch is used for Pulling and Pushing but Main branch is the Main branch where changes/updates can be merged by Authoritarians. (i.e. by pulling from master to main).